Search features

 A practicum experience, individually adapted to student interests and skills.
 An on-site supervisor and a faculty internship coordinator direct and certify the experience.
 Prerequisite: Consent of the instructor.

-a section of the Internship course in Theology and Philosophy - THE
+a section of the Internship course in Theology - THE

 BUS306 (UG07) A - Management of Organizations (Spring 2009 (UNDG))